-Attract, recruit, develop and retain faculty and staff who are inclusive, high-performing and mission-driven
+Attract, recruit, develop and retain faculty and staff who are inclusive, high-performing and missiondriven

-The chair will actively build the School's team of talented and committed faculty and staff.
-The chair will build their department by recruiting and hiring faculty and staff with demonstrated knowledge and scholarship in education, research or community service to supplement the School's tripartite mission.
-The chair will strategically manage resources for faculty and staff hires, and look for opportunities to collaborate across departments, UT Health San Antonio and UTSA schools and colleges.
+The Chair will strategically manage resources for hires and look for opportunities to collaborate across departments, schools and colleges.
 They will align efforts with School initiatives to be opportunistic and strategic in attracting talent.

-The School's foundational team will demonstrate both leadership and inclusion by implementing a model of shared governance, distributed leadership and empowered participation.
-They will institute continuous professional development as a key support feature for faculty and staff (putting faculty/staff first) and promote student, staff, and faculty well-being and continuous development by building teaching, research, service and leadership skills.
-They will also build new faculty pathways to link leading local public health practitioners to academia.
+The Chair will build the department by recruiting and hiring faculty and staff with demonstrated knowledge and scholarship in education, research or community service to supplement the School's tripartite mission.
+The foundational team will demonstrate both leadership and inclusion by implementing a model of shared governance, distributed leadership and empowered participation.
+The Chair will institute continuous professional development as a key support feature for faculty and staff (putting faculty/staff first), promoting student, staff and faculty well-being and continuous development by building teaching, research and leadership skills.
+The Chair will build new faculty pathways to link leading local public health practitioners to academia.

-Promote rigorous public health scholarship that leads to evidence-based, equity-driven solutions
+Promote rigorous public health scholarship that leads to evidence-based equity-driven solutions

-The School will leverage the methods-to-research-to-practice and service continuum to conduct transdisciplinary, intersectional, multi-sectoral research prioritizing equity and inclusive excellence in the process.
-The chair will lead the Department's engagement in quality research in public health that will inform practice, determine policy, and form the basis of health policy that is critical for dismantling structural racism and mitigating its impact on public health and well-being.
-They will identify and advocate for new resources for future infrastructure needs and evaluate, plan and expand the necessary equipment, organizational structures, faculty and staff to enable excellence in public health research.
+The Department will leverage the methods-to-research-to-practice and service continuum to conduct transdisciplinary, intersectional multi-sectoral research prioritizing equity and inclusive excellence in the process.
+The Department will engage in quality research in public health that will inform practice, determine policy, and form the basis of health policy that is critical for dismantling structural racism and mitigating the impact of community drivers of health on public health and well-being.
+The Chair will identify and advocate for new resources for future infrastructure needs and evaluate, plan, and expand the necessary equipment, organizational structures, faculty and staff to enable excellence in public health research.